alekshura/Compentio.Pipes/README.md

 ```
 with `TestPipe` name.
 It is important that your server also created with `TestPipe` name.

-Here we simply can send message (or more precisely, command) to another process or thread.
+Here we simply can send message (or command) to another process or thread.
 This command is serialized on client and deserialized on the server.
 Pipe client and server here act as transport layer without binding to certain object types - developer is responsible to properly serialize and deserialize messages that defined in contracts assembly that is shared between applications.